Seeed-Studio/wiki-documents/docs/BeagleBone_Green_Wireless.md

 !!!Note
     This chapter is writing under Win10.
 The steps are familiar for the other operate systems.

 ###STEP1.
-Plug in your BBGW via USB
+Plug in your SeeedStudio BeagleBone Green Wireless via USB
-Use the provided micro USB cable to plug your BBGW into your computer.
+Use the provided micro USB cable to plug your SeeedStudio BeagleBone Green Wireless into your computer.
 This will both power the board and provide a development interface.
 BBGW will boot Linux from the **on-board 2GB** or 4GB eMMC.

-BBGW will operate as a flash drive providing you with a local copy of the documentation and drivers.
+SeeedStudio BeagleBone Green Wireless will operate as a flash drive providing you with a local copy of the documentation and drivers.
 Note that this interface may not be used to re-configure the microSD card with a new image, but may be used to update the boot parameters using the uEnv.txt file.

 You’ll see the PWR LED lit steadily.
 Within 10 seconds, you should see the other LEDs blinking in their default configurations.